hugomelendez/openshift-cicd-pipelines/docs/usage/README.md

 With this approach it is possible to modify for example:

 * the application replicas
-* the application resources (in PROD more resources are needed compare to DEV and TEST, same case for the replicas)
+* the application resources (in PROD higher resources are needed compare to DEV and TEST, same case for the replicas)

 #### Replacing Configuration Resources